Jan. 17, 2019 By

 1. Relevance and Content Quality are Big Factors: In its simplest form, if a web page is not relevant to a query, it shouldn’t rank.
 That is, of course, obvious, but the discussion is much more nuanced than that.
 To illustrate, let’s say we’ve got 10 pieces of content that are relevant enough to be considered for ranking for a query.
 Let’s further say that they have “relevance scores” (RS) like this:

 This looks like it could be a pretty good ranking algo on the surface.
 We’re ranking the most relevant content on top.
 You’ll notice too that I set my relevance scores in a really narrow range, and that makes sense.
-If you’re not relevant, you shouldn’t rank.
+In short, if you’re not relevant, you shouldn’t rank, regardless of the number of links pointing to your page or site.

 The problem is that it’s pretty easy to make pieces of content look highly relevant just by stuffing the right words in it, and the most relevant content may in fact be giving very poor information to users.
 So let’s add a new score called quality score (QS) (not the Adwords version of this term, but an actual organic evaluation of a page’s quality instead), and let’s see how that impacts our algorithm: